linuxgeek11/linuxgeek11.github.io/_posts/2023-10-30-libvirt-route-mode-network-guests-dns.md

 Address: 192.168.144.2
 ```

-In a further article, I'll explore how to connect to the libvirt routed mode network via VPN & gain access to the guests connected to that network by DNS names.
+In a further post, I'll explore how to connect to the libvirt routed mode network via VPN & gain access to the guests connected to that network by DNS names.

 ---